cloudify-cosmo/docs.getcloudify.org/content/working_with/console/default-widgets-ref.md

 ### Number of plugins
 Displays the total number of plugins in the tenant, according to the user’s permissions and the blueprints’ visibility levels.
-The widget is clickable, and upon clicking will redirect by default to the “System Resources” page.
+The widget is clickable, and upon clicking will redirect by default to the "System Resources" page.
 You can set the widget’s configuration to lead to a different page.

 ![number_of_plugins]( /images/ui/widgets/num_of_plugins.png )